ADD-SP/ngx_waf-docs/docs/advance/directive.md

 * `verify`: the url used by the captcha to submit the token to the backend, defaults to `/captcha`.
 * `max_fails`: The maximum number of times the CAPTCHA can be refreshed/tried, beyond which the corresponding IP is blacked out for a period of time.
 For example, `max_fails=20:5m` means that the IP will be blacked out for 5 minutes after 20 consecutive refreshes/tries.
 This is useful when you are using billing CAPTCHA.
 When you set this parameter, you must also set the parameter `zone`.
 * `zone`: Set the shared memory used to record the number of CAPTCHA tries, this parameter is required if and only if parameter `max_fails` is set.
+* `cookie_secret`: can be set to a string of any length, or randomly generated if not specified.
+When two instances of ngx_waf have the same `cookie_secret` set, their cookies can be shared.

 You can refer to the use case in [Enable Captcha | Best Practices](/practice/enable-captcha.md).